unicode-org/icu/source/test/compat/readme.txt

-Copyright (c) 2007, International Business Machines Corporation and others.
-All Rights Reserved.
+Copyright (C) 2016 and later: Unicode, Inc. and others.
+License & terms of use: http://www.unicode.org/copyright.html

 tzone.pl : A perl script that test the timezone information between the system time and ICU time.